Round: A combat round from action point refresh until the last character acts. A round lasts 6 seconds, and there are 10 rounds in a minute.

 Actions: Each round when you take your turn you spend 10 AP and get a number of actions .
 These are a standard action, 2 move actions, and a free action.
 These actions can be used for a number of things, and some can serve multiple purposes.
 You must spend 10 action points to take your turn and receive your actions.
 If you do not have enough action points you must expend 5 AP and you may take a single move action during your turn.
 If you do not have at least 5 AP you expend all remaining AP but cannot even take a single move action.

 Full Round Action: There are a very few actions that are full round actions.
-These take both your move, free actions and standard action, but you can move a single hex as long as not restrained or in difficult terrain.
+These take both your move, free actions and standard action, but you can move a single hex as long as it would only coat a single MP to move that one hex.

 Standard Action: You have one standard action per round.
 This action is generally used to make ones attacks, though it also carries other purposes.
 You may also turn in your standard action for an additional move action (see below).